 But the harassment of Brooker continued.

-Brooker filed another EEOC complaint in 2012, this time alleging that he was repeatedly called “fag” and “faggot” by co-workers.
+Brooker filed another EEOC complaint, this time alleging that he was repeatedly called “fag” and “faggot” by co-workers.
 He said his supervisor not only did nothing to stop the harassment but, referring to the clerk, said during a staff meeting that some “folks” should not watch other “folks get undressed.”

-The co-workers and the supervisor denied making derogatory comments about Brooker’s sexual orientation of the clerk and an ALJ summarily dismissed Brooker’s complaint on the grounds that Brooker failed to establish that he was subjected to a hostile work environment.
+The co-workers and the supervisor denied making derogatory comments about Brooker’s sexual orientation and an ALJ summarily dismissed Brooker’s complaint on the grounds that Brooker failed to establish that he was subjected to a hostile work environment.
 The ALJ said Brooker “did not show that any of the comments were directed toward his status as a male” and that the comments “appeared to be directed toward his sexual orientation.”
-The ALJ held that harassment on the basis of sexual orientation was not covered by EEOC regulations.
+The ALJ said harassment on the basis of sexual orientation was not covered by EEOC regulations.

 Title VII ‘s prohibition against sex discrimination covers harassment of lesbian, gay and bisexual workers – EEOC

-Earlier this year, Carol R. Miaskoff, acting associate legal counsel for the AARP, cited the Brooker case, among others, to establish the proposition that intentional discrimination, including harassment based on an individual’s sexual orientation, can be proved to be grounded in sex-based norms, preferences, expectations, or stereotypes and thus violates Title VII’s prohibition on discrimination because of sex.
+Carol R. Miaskoff, acting associate legal counsel for the AARP, in 2015 cited the Brooker case, among others, to establish the proposition that intentional discrimination, including harassment based on an individual’s sexual orientation, can be proven to be grounded in sex-based norms, preferences, expectations, or stereotypes and thus violates Title VII’s prohibition on discrimination because of sex.
 This comment would seem embrace all forms of discrimination in the workplace directed against gay, lesbian and transgender workers.

 The EEOC also discussed the significance of homophobic comments in the workplace in its 2014 ruling.